Tauba Tauba: Music

 The film score is composed by various artists such as Nitin Raikwar, Vikrant Mathur, and Vishuraj-Jayant.

-Release

-The film was released on 1 October 2004 in India with 190 screens counts and worldwide.

 Reception

 Critical response

 The film was panned by critics upon release.
-Salil Kumar reviewing for Rediff, gave the film a negative review and said, '...it is doubtful if anyone would like to spend Rs 100 just to see a couple of women prancing around in colourful undies'.
-Guest reviewer for the BBC, Goher Iqbal Punn, also disliked the film and called it film avoidable fare and an ordinary piece of work.
-Nitika Desai of ApunkaChoice gave the film 3/5 stars and praised the story for balancing sexual exposure with comedy and thriller in the first and second halves respectively, but blamed the lack of substance in the story.
-It was however noted that those expecting to see cleavage and bikini clad babes will not be disappointed.
-Kashif Ali of Full Hyderabad gave the film a rating of 3.0 and called it perverse suffering.
-Pankaj Shukla of Smashhits.com gave the film a negative review but praised Payal Rohatgi calling her a winner as both a sex bomb and an actress.
-Santabanta.com called the film - Eminently distasteful and not the least erotic or even titillating, 'Tauba Tauba' makes a mockery of the audience.
+Salil Kumar of Rediff gave the film a negative review, writing, "It is doubtful if anyone would like to spend Rs 100 just to see a couple of women prancing around in colourful undies."
+Guest reviewer for the BBC, Goher Iqbal Punn, also disliked the film and called it "avoidable fare" and "an ordinary piece of work."
+Kashif Ali of Fullhyderabad.comg ave the film a rating of 3.0 and called it "perverse suffering."